Zellington3/Zellington3/README.md

   </a>
 </h1>

 I’m a Master’s student in Computer Science, and I also have a Bachelor’s in the field.
 I love building creative, efficient tech solutions—whether it’s backend logic, sleek frontend interfaces, or automating workflows on Arch Linux.
 I enjoy writing clean, user-focused code that brings ideas to life.
-I’m always learning, exploring open-source projects, and finding ways to build tools that make everyday tasks simpler and smarter. 🧠
+I’m always learning, exploring, and finding ways to build tools that make everyday tasks simpler and smarter. 🧠

 Let me know if you want to tweak the tone further!
 - 🌱 Currently diving deeper into system-level scripting and cloud deployments.